camunda/camunda-docs/docs/components/concepts/expressions.md

 ---
 id: expressions
 title: "Expressions"
-description: "Expressions can be used to access variables and calculate values dynamically."
+description: "Expressions can be used to access variables and calculate values dynamically.
+This is useful when automating a process using BPMN and orchestrating human tasks."
 ---

 Expressions can be used to access variables and calculate values dynamically.